Emmochka/ERLatin102/quiz1.md

 Part 1: recognizing nouns
-Identify the gender, case and number, and gender of each noun.
+Identify the gender, case, and number of each noun.
 If there are multiple possible forms, list all options.
 Translate prepositional phrases.

-1. filiam
+1. filiam: feminine singular accusative
-1. in coniugium
+1. in coniugium: neuter accusative singular.
+In marriage.
-1. animo
+1. animo: masculine dative/ablative singular
-1. uirgine
+1. uirgine: feminine ablative singular
-1. parentes
+1. parentes:
-1. ad uxorem
+1. ad uxorem:

 Part 2: recognizing verbs
 For each of the following verbs,
--identify the tense, voice, mood, person, and number.
+- identify the tense, voice, mood, person, and number.
--if the form is singular, convert to plural; if the form is plural, convert to singular
+- if the form is singular, convert to plural; if the form is plural, convert to singular
 1. petivisset
 1. necauit
 1. necari